verbb/navigation/docs/developers/node.md

 `element` | The linked element (if not custom).
 `navId` | The ID for the nav this node belongs to.
 `url` | URL for this node.
 Either the linked element or custom.
+`nodeUri` | URI for this node.
+Either the linked element or custom.
 `title` | Title for this node.
 Either the linked element or custom.
 `link` | Full HTML link (combined url and title).
 `type` | The element type.
 If custom, will be `null`.